 Gartner uses some quite complex methodology for its rankings, which gives them real weight and accuracy.
 Predominantly, the assessments they make are made up of two key components: a quantitative measure of each business’s performance in the marketplace alongside a qualitative measure looking at both peer, and Gartner analysts, views and opinions.
 Together, these components create an overall score which in turn leads to the ranked position.

-In order to accurately conduct their quantitative assessment, Gartner look at the following metrics:
+In order to accurately conduct their quantitative assessment, Gartner looks at the following metrics:

 Gartner uses opinion-based qualitative assessment to identify the leadership aspect which it then applies to the rankings.
 This means that to score highly on the qualitative assessment, a business isn’t only engaged in advancing their own processes and techniques, but actively sharing this with the wider supply chain community.
 In other words – they dynamically lead others in the industry.

 To ensure fairness in the qualitative assessment, two independent panels are used: the global peer panel (comprised of customers and suppliers) and the Gartner analyst expert panel, which are given equal weighting.

 So, for Unilever to top both the European and the Global Supply Chain Rankings, they must be scoring extremely high across the board.
 At its heart, this is likely due to Unilever’s approach of sustainable sourcing, localised distribution hubs, logistics ‘control towers’, and other processes and actions which form the central tenets of Unilever’s Sustainable Living Plan.

 As Neil Humphrey, Senior Vice President of Unilever’s European Supply Chain stated: “In the supply chain at Unilever, our purpose is to deliver sustainable and profitable growth… We are looking beyond financial results to our impact on the world around us, from reducing our environmental footprint to improving the livelihoods of small farmers and the communities in which we operate”.